 Our objective is to provide appropriate and functional premises for our customers efficiently and on a long-term basis.
-The main principles of financial responsibility include both the long-term financial policy and responsibility towards funding providers.
+The main principles of financial responsibility include both the long-term financial policy and the responsibility towards funding providers and owners.
 They are the prerequisites for the success of our main mission.

-The procurement of services and materials, personnel expenses, income and property taxes paid, dividends and investments constitute SYK’s direct financial impacts.
-We regularly monitor our financial and operational indicators, such as our project situation and energy consumption.
+The procurement of services and materials, personnel expenses, income and property taxes paid, and dividends and investments constitute SYK’s direct financial impacts.
+We regularly monitor our financial and operational indicators such as our project situation and energy consumption.

 We ensure a sustainable basis for our operations and minimise the risks of operations by committing to the agreed upon project programmes, and the principles of sustainable development, as well as by taking care of our responsibilities in a timely manner.
 The implementation of even extensive investment projects is secured by seeking a financially advantageous funding basis with manageable risks.

-SYK’s employment effect in 2019 amounted to approximately 2,420 man-years.
-The company has 30 employees, which means that the employment effect of our investments and purchases is significant.
+SYK’s employment effect in 2020 amounted to approximately 2,040 person-years.
+An average of 32 employees worked for our company.
+The employment effect generated by investments and purchases is therefore very significant.
 These figures are based on the maintenance and investment expenses shown in the company’s income statement, and the have been converted into the employment effect figure using KTI Property Information’s maintenance cost comparisons and, with respect to investments, statistics provided by the Confederation of Finnish Construction Industries RT.

-We are one of the largest payers of property taxes in all the municipalities we operate in, and in the Pirkanmaa economic area, we are one of the largest payers of corporate income tax.
-In 2019, SYK paid a total of EUR 22.7 million in taxes, of which property taxes represented 55 per cent.
+We are one of the largest payers of property taxes in all the localities in which we operate, and in the Pirkanmaa economic region, we are one of the largest payers of corporate income tax.
+In 2020, SYK paid a total of EUR 27.4 million in taxes, of which property taxes represented 45 per cent.
 We paid property taxes in 16 municipalities, totalling EUR 12.4 million.
-All taxes were paid in Finland.

-University Properties of Finland Ltd operates in Finland and pays all of its taxes in Finland.
-Our tax footprint reflects the significant indirect and direct taxes paid by SYK Group, as well as the taxes deducted from employees’ salaries.
+University Properties of Finland Ltd operates in Finland and pays all its taxes in Finland.
+Our tax footprint describes the significant indirect and direct taxes paid by SYK Group, as well as the taxes withheld from employees’ salaries.

-The taxes we paid in 2019 were as follows: property tax EUR 12.4 million, income tax EUR 5.8 million, VAT EUR 4.4 million and withholding tax EUR 0.8 million .
+The taxes we paid in 2020 were as follows: property tax EUR 12.4 million, income tax EUR 7.2 million, value-added tax EUR 7.8 million, and withholding tax EUR 0.8 million .
 The property tax and income tax are clearly the largest tax items.
 Property tax is a substantial expense item in our expense structure, and it is spread broadly across Finland.
-For more information, please see the chart on property taxes by municipality.
+See: the chart on property taxes by municipality.

 Our company does not have a separate tax strategy.
 The finance unit is in charge of tax affairs.
 We engage in active efforts to prevent the shadow economy, financial crime and tax evasion.
 We also expect the same responsibility from our partner network.